Why March 4 matters to QAnon extremists, leading to fears of another Capitol attack

 Instead — two weeks after a mob attacked the Capitol to try to stop Congress from certifying the results of the 2020 election — Trump flew off to Mar-a-Lago and Joe Biden took the oath of office, becoming the 46th president of the United States.

 But many QAnon crackpots haven’t given up.
-Some now believe Trump will return to power on Thursday, March 4, and according to U.S. Capitol Police, a militant group may be plotting to breach the Capitol again on that day.
+Some now believe Trump will return to power on Thursday, March 4, and according to U.S. Capitol Police, a militant group may be plotting to breach the Capitol again that day.

 Why March 4?
 Because that was the country’s original Inauguration Day, of course.

-The Constitution doesn’t actually set a date for the beginning of a president’s term, only that it will last four years exactly.
+The Constitution doesn’t actually set a date for the beginning of a president’s term, only saying it will last four years exactly.
 But after George Washington’s was scheduled for March 4, 1789, the date stuck.

 Back in the tricorn-hat days, having such a long “lame duck” period after an election wasn’t that big of a deal.
 When news and people travel at the speed of a horse, so follows government business.

 But by 1860, it proved to be a real problem.
-Between Abraham Lincoln’s election in early November 1860 until his inauguration on March 4, 1861, seven states seceded from the Union — without the president-elect being able coordinate a response, giving Confederate states a huge tactical advantage (that they soon squandered).
+Between Abraham Lincoln’s election in early November 1860 and his inauguration on March 4, 1861, seven states seceded from the Union — without the president-elect being able coordinate a response, giving Confederate states a huge tactical advantage (that they soon squandered).

-During the Great Depression, the long interregnum proved so unwieldly that it was finally shortened.
+During the Great Depression, the long interregnum proved so unwieldy that it was finally shortened.
 Franklin D. Roosevelt had been overwhelmingly elected in November 1932, based in large part on his plans for bold intervention on the economy.
-Then the suffering nation just had to sit around and wait five months for him to finally take office.
+Then the suffering nation just had to sit around and wait four months for him to finally take office.

-And in that time, disaster nearly struck.
+In that time, disaster nearly struck.
 On Feb.
 15, 1933, three weeks before he was set to take office, Roosevelt was nearly killed by an assassin’s bullet while speaking in Miami.
-The shooter missed the president-elect, but shot five others, including the mayor of Chicago, who later died from his wounds.
+The shooter missed the president-elect but shot five others, including the mayor of Chicago, who later died of his injuries.

-Among all of Roosevelt’s achievements during his first term was the 20th Amendment, which forever moved up Inauguration Day to Jan.
-20. He intentionally shortened his own term by two months, though that ended up not mattering since he was reelected.
+The 20th Amendment forever moved up Inauguration Day to Jan.
+20. Roosevelt’s first term was thus shortened by two months, though that ended up not mattering since he was reelected.

 According to QAnon lore, all presidents since Ulysses S. Grant have been illegitimate, so it follows that the day Trump returns to power to set things right would be the original Inauguration Day.

-There are a couple problems with this theory.
+There are a couple of problems with this theory.

 First, it’s unclear if the 19th Amendment, giving women the right to vote, is still valid in the Q universe, since that also came after Grant.